Covering some 12% of New Zealand’s area, Southland has just 2.2% of its population: 93,339 residents in 2013.

 - Mataura – once home to a paper mill and freezing works

 - Winton – a farm service centre

 - Riverton – commercial fishing and holiday homes

-- Te Anau – a centre for Fiordland tourism and the farming districts of the upper Waiau.
+- Te Anau – a centre for Fiordland tourism and the farming districts of the upper Waiau valley.